 An interactive museum slash zoo, it is a really fun and informative place.
-We decided to watch the monarch butterfly movie and left the session armed with knowledge about the death defying feats these butterflies go through every year for their migration and what I/we/people can do to help.
+We decided to watch the monarch butterfly movie and left the session armed with knowledge about the death-defying feats these butterflies go through every year for their migration and what I/we/people can do to help.

-Then of course there is the butterfly area where you can walk around and get up close to hundreds of butterflies – that was pretty cool!
+Then, of course, there is the butterfly area where you can walk around and get up close to hundreds of butterflies – that was pretty cool!

 Pima Air and Space Museum (boneyards)

 Mr. Misadventures and I are airplane geeks.
 We like all things airplane, space and military/aviation history.
 So our trip to the largest private air and space museum was super exciting to us.
-Sprinkle in the face that you can get up close and even climb over many of the over 300+ airplanes, and Pima Air & Space Museum tops our lists of favorite museums in the world!
+Sprinkle in the fact that you can get up close and even climb over many of the over 300+ airplanes, and Pima Air & Space Museum tops our lists of favorite museums in the world!

 Located in Tucson, this museum is totally worth the trip!

-Also near Tucson you can find the Old West still alive and well in Tombstone!
+Also near Tucson, you can find the Old West still alive and well in Tombstone!
 This cowboy town is the real deal with gunfights, saloons and lots of historical buildings to visit.

 Not to be missed is the cemetery just outside of town, its fascinating to see the history, and sometimes hysterical names, of Tombstone’s former residents.